Configure the query performance factor for Redis Query Engine in Redis Enterprise

 2. Determine the query performance factor you want and the required number of CPUs.
 Unused CPUs, above the 20% necessary for Redis, can be used for the scalable Redis Query Engine.

-3. Create a new Redis database with the number of CPUs configured for the Query performance factor.
+3. Create a new Redis database with the number of CPUs configured for the query performance factor.

-Calculate performance factor
+Calculate query performance factor

 CPUs for query performance factor